zhezhouzz/ADT-Lemma-Discovery/artifact-instructions.md

 `proof` directory.
 These proofs may be executed by running `make`.
 Each file with prefix `Verify` contains the proof of one inferred specification.

+As we claimed in the paper(`1066-1067`), we can verify most of our results expects `4` specifications which are commented in the coq makefile: `proof/_CoqProject`.

 Proof obligations expressed in Coq may be generated via: